vilkoos/process_mining/process_analysis.md

 The "replay a log on a Petri-net for performance/conformance analysis" plug-in can produce performance statistics.

-Figure 4f show the Petri-net presentation produced by this plug-in.
+Figure 4f shows the Petri-net presentation produced by this plug-in.
 (use the zoom capabilities of your browser to enlarge the figure)

 #### Figure 4f - a Petri-net process model on filtered data with performance info